 18.1 Employees who believe a pay or expenses decision has been applied incorrectly may raise the matter informally with their line manager.

-18.2 If unresolved, a formal written appeal may be submitted under the Hospice appeal procedure within ten working days of notification of the decision.
-The appeal must be made in writing to the Head of People Services within 10 working days of the pay decision, clearly setting out the grounds for appeal.
+18.2 If unresolved, a formal written appeal may be submitted under the Hospice appeal procedure within 10 working days of notification of the decision.
+The appeal must be made in writing to the Head of People Services within 10 working days, clearly setting out the grounds for appeal.

-18.3 Appeals will be considered by an independent manager or committee not previously involved.
+18.3 Appeals will be considered by a relevant/appropriate manager or committee not previously involved.
 The decision of the appeal body will be final within internal procedures.

 19. Monitoring, Audit and Review